Meet the Performing Arts Tutors

 She has taught one off workshops and long-term courses for actors, dancers and dance enthusiasts.
 Joyce provides a safe, fun and nurturing environment for students of all abilities.

-Piano and Keyboard Tutor
+Playing the Drum Kit, Piano and Keyboard Tutor

 Born in Los Angeles in 1953, Claude moved to London in 1996 and works as a jazz pianist and in a broad variety of settings as a music teacher.
 He is a formally qualified teacher with an honours degree in music education from London Metropolitan University, a qualification in lifelong learning from Birkbeck College, UCL, and other teacher-related training.